LacroixLaurent/NanoForkSpeed/Forks_Detection/README.md

 EXP_NFS <- NFSmaster(EXP,pulse0=ex.pulse,NFS.save=T,EXPname=ex.save,b2a=ex.b2a)
 ```

-As parsed data files were big, fork detection is performed on the split
+As parsed data files are big, fork detection is performed on the split
 data and then these results are merged using the NFS\_merging function
 from the *NFS\_function.r* file.
 The merged data file keep the same organization with a slightly